Frank Riggs: California U.S. Senate campaign

 In 1998, Riggs faced a potentially competitive contest against State Senator Mike Thompson, who was due to be termed out of his seat.
 Thompson's state senate district was virtually coextensive with the congressional district.
 Riggs decided not to run for re-election.
 Instead, he ran for the Republican nomination for the United States Senate.
 A late entrant, he dropped out of the race before Election Day but still finished in fifth place (the fourth place Republican) in the state's open primary system.
-The nomination was won by State Treasurer Matt Fong.
+The nomination was won by State Treasurer Matt Fong, who went on to lose the general election to Barbara Boxer, seeking her second term in the Senate.
 Meanwhile, Thompson easily won the congressional race.

 Arizona campaigns

 In 2005, he explored a run for governor, as most Arizona Republicans were deciding not to challenge popular Governor Janet Napolitano for reelection the following year.
 However, he discovered that he had to be a five-year resident of Arizona in order to run for governor.

 In 2014, he unsuccessfully sought the Republican nomination for Governor of Arizona, finishing last in the Republican primary with less than five percent of the vote.

 In 2016, Riggs created an exploratory candidacy for the Arizona Corporation Commission, but ultimately did not run for the position.